AdamLesage/R-Type-epitech/README.md

 If you want to install and use the software as a regular user, simply download the latest release from the [Releases](https://github.com/AdamLesage/R-Type-epitech/releases) section on GitHub.

 For **Linux** users:
-1. Download the Linux installer from the release page.
+1. Download the Linux release from the release page.
 2. Make the installer executable:
     ```shell
     chmod +x linux_installer.sh